crystallabs/event_handler/README.md

 Internally, handlers are always removed from events by removing their wrapper object.

-When wrappers are created implicitly by `on()`, each handler is given a different wrapper object even if added multiple times for the same event.
+When wrappers are created implicitly by `on()`, each invocation of `on()` gives handler a new wrapper object even if it is added multiple times for the same event.
 A call to
 `off()` will find the first wrapper instance of this handler and remove it from the list.
 If a handler is added to an event more than once, it is necessary to call `off()` multiple times to remove all instances.

-When handlers are added by passing wrappers directly, adding a handler multiple times results in multiple identical wrapper objects present in the list.
+When handlers are added by using their wrappers directly, adding a handler multiple times results in multiple identical wrapper objects present in the list.
 When `off()` is used to remove such handlers, each group of identical wrapper instances is removed at once and `RemoveHandlerEvent` is invoked once for each group with the last removed instance as argument.

-Whether `off(Event, handler | hash)` should find the first wrapper instance (like it does now) or all instances, and whether `off(Event, wrapper)` should remove all identical wrappers (like it does now) or only the first one, is still being considered.
+Whether `off(Event, handler | hash)` should be removing handlers by wrapper (like it does now) or by handler, and whether `off()` should remove all instances (like it does now) or at most one, is still being considered.

-By index:
+By handler index in the `handlers` Array:

 ```crystal
 my.off ClickedEvent, at: 0